Adityaiitm563/tds-virtual-ta/README.md

 ---
 **Note:**
-- `knowledge_base.db` is included for instant API testing.
+- `knowledge_base.db` is not included for instant API testing because of github size restrictions.
 You can use it directly, or rebuild it from scratch using the provided scripts and instructions.
 - Do NOT commit your real `.env` file or large raw data files.
 See `.gitignore` for details.